Author Archives: Mike Butcher

 Share this post Two years ago today I found myself on BBC’s Newsnight sitting in front of Jeremy Paxman at 11.10pm.
 Twenty minutes earlier I’d been in a pub in Shoreditch, relaxing after work on a Friday night.
 Two pints … Continue reading

-Share this postI’m UTTERLY SICK and TIRED of dealing with MILLIONS of tech entrepreneurs (these days there are a HELL of a lot of you) and (some) PR people who have ZERO clue how to pitch me/TechCrunch/the media.
-Their pitches … Continue reading
+Share this postI’m QUITE TIRED of dealing with MILLIONS of tech entrepreneurs (these days there are a HELL of a lot of you) and (some) PR people who have ZERO clue how to pitch me/TechCrunch/the media.
+Their pitches are long-winded … Continue reading

 Share this post This is an unashamedly personal post which I thought sat better on my (slightly neglected) personal blog than on TechCrunch.
 Up until The Olympics in London it’s fair to say “The United Kindom of Great Britain and … Continue reading